thekarlbrown/ChangeTheWorld/README.md

 you can click on the ideas

-sorting, filters, and internet connectivity with the crowd-sourced categorys are on the way
+sorting, filters, and internet connectivity with the crowd-sourced category's are on the way

 ----------------------------------